 Top shortcut number 10

 minimizes all Windows shortcuts except one that hardly anyone knows about.
 Let’s say I have this folder open and I want Windows D to put this Word document in that folder.
-The question is how to do this without a deal?
-Having to minimize all of these windows individually, what you need to do is just grab the window, it’s just a keyboard shortcut of the mouse and shakes it.
+The question is how to do this without a deal.
+Having to minimize all of these windows individually, what you need to do is just grab the window, it’s just a keyboard shortcut of the mouse, and shakes it.

 So for example, if you grab this window and with my mouse, I click and hold and I tremble.
 Note that I minimize all windows except the open window so that I can then click and drag.
-Alright, this document here in this folder, windows will shake again and all other windows will open.
+Alright, this document is here in this folder, windows will shake again and all other windows will open.
 This is also useful.
 Okay, a window shook.
 Imagine if this was my mail server.
 I want it for the shakedown windows.
 I wanted to catch something, attach it to an email window, and then reopen all other applications.
 Just make sure that when you do that you are giving it a little strong shake and a little strong shake.
 Again to activate the shortcut.
 So it’s your mouse shortcut to minimize all but one.

 Windows 10 shortcut keys Number 11

-Windows plus left, right up or down arrow keys.
+Windows plus left, right up, or down arrow keys.
 And the way it works, let’s say I want to split the screen of this PowerPoint file on the windows on the left.
-Windows will automatically assume that I don’t already have a shared window here will give me a few options.
+Windows will automatically assume that I don’t already have a shared window here and will give me a few options.
 So here is a split-screen double.
 I can select my PowerPoint file and windows to create a third division.

 You can even switch to a fourth division if you want, but basically, you just use the Windows up, right, left down arrow keys to create these different divisions and as long as you have them, don’t have them. not something divided.
 Windows on the left you’re going to have the option to split another working document and I’ll show you a cool PowerPoint tip in a second.
 But another cool thing is that you can configure Windows control to the right.

 If you are setting up multiple virtual desktops, I will display this one in the right window.
 You can have two files here or three files or four files.
 Cliché like this, control the windows on the left.
 You can have two more files like this.
 So this is another way to create a unique multitasking scenario if you are working with a ton of different files and need to switch between them.
-Now, a neat little PowerPoint tip here is that not many people know is that if you split your PowerPoint files, you can actually take a slide from one presentation and just drag it into the other, which makes a copy of these slides.
+Now, a neat little PowerPoint tip here is that not many people know that if you split your PowerPoint files, you can actually take a slide from one presentation and just drag it into the other, which makes a copy of these slides.
 I’m gonna take these shifts, drag them over there.
 It’s a quick way.
 If you work back and forth between presentations in PowerPoint to get slides from one presentation to another.

 Windows 10 shortcut keys Number 12 number 13

 the waterfall and non-cascade shortcuts.
 Your cascading shortcuts are a combination of right-clicking your mouse and pressing the d or U key, but you need to right-click on your taskbar.
 So in this case look, I have all of these files open.
 Let’s say you want to cascade them all.
 Just right-clicked and hit d.
-All of my files are cascading, allowing me to pull them out and close them by clicking on those x’s and I’ll show you a keyboard shortcut to do that in a minute.
+All of my files are cascading, allowing me to pull them out and close them by clicking on those Xs and I’ll show you a keyboard shortcut to do that in a minute.
 You can also click to find the program you are looking for.
 If you right-click and press U it will return all your files or open windows to their current state.
-So the right-click cascading quickly, the right-click, U disassembles.
+So the right-click cascades quickly, and then right-click, U disassembles.
 The key is that you need to right-click on your taskbar to make these keyboard shortcuts work.

 Top shortcut number 14